 log2TrafoWidth = log2CUSize – 2, log2PUWidth= log2TrafoWidth+1

 log2TrafoHeight= log2CUSize , log2PUHeight= log2TrafoHeight

-The derivation process for the intra prediction mode as specified in subclause 8.3.1 is invoked with the luma location ( xBS, yBS ) and the variable log2PU Width, log2PUHeight are set equal to log2CUSize or log2CUSize – 1 respectively and the variable blkIdx as well as IntraPredMode that is previously (in decoding order) derived for adjacent coding units as the input and the output is the variable IntraPredMode[ xBS ][ yBS ].
+The derivation process for the intra prediction mode as specified in subclause 8.3.1 is invoked with the luma location ( xBS, yBS ) and the variables log2PU Width, log2PUHeight are set equal to log2CUSize or log2CUSize – 1 respectively and the variable blkIdx as well as IntraPredMode that is previously (in decoding order) derived for adjacent coding units as the input and the output is the variable IntraPredMode[ xBS ][ yBS ].

 The decoding process for intra blocks as specified in subclause 8.3.3 is invoked with the luma location ( xB, yB ), the variables log2TrafoWidth and log2TrafoHeight, the variable trafoDepth set equal to 1, the prediction partition mode PartMode, the luma intra prediction mode IntraPredMode[ xBS ][ yBS ] and the variable cIdx set equal to 0 as the inputs and the output is a modified reconstructed picture before deblocking filtering.